justakit/wallet-sdk/cmd/wallet-sdk-gomobile/docs/usage.md

 `display.resolveCredential` function later if/when you need to refresh your display data based on the latest display information from the issuer.
 Note that if the issuer uses signed metadata, then you'll need to also pass a DID resolver into the `display.resolveCredential` function.
 See the [Options](#options) section for more information.

+Alternatively, use `display.resolveCredentialV2`, which offers enhanced flexibility by allowing you to specify a `configID` for each credential.

 ### Options